Dee-Techie/Cybersecurity-Portfolio/Write-Ups/Networking_Essentials.md

+# 📢 Networking essentials 🚀
+Ever wondered how your devices chat online, find each other, or get their internet superpowers automatically?
+You've come to the right place!
+This guide breaks down some fundamental networking concepts into simple, digestible pieces.

+### Here's what we'll cover in this adventure:
+- ⚡️ Dynamic Host Configuration Protocol (DHCP)
+- 📍 Address Resolution Protocol (ARP)
+- 🏠 Network Address Translation (NAT)
+- 🗣️ Internet Control Message Protocol (ICMP)
+  - Ping 🏓
+  - Traceroute 🗺️

 # DHCP 🎯 (targets correct IP address) or 🛠️ (network tool)

 Dynamic Host Configuration Protocol is an application-level protocol that relies on **UDP**; the server listens on UDP port 67, and the client sends from UDP port 68.
 Our smartphone and laptop are configured to use DHCP by default.